qorenx/Anit/README.md

-I wanted to learn to code.
-I set myself a goal.
-I hope I can make a site with the features I want.
-I will be using the latest version of CodeIgniter 4 while doing this.
-Because it's simple and fast.
-Ideal for starting learning.
-Anyone who wants to help with the coding can open a merge request or discussion.
-I add team.
+CodeIgniter 4.1.9 is used.
+We will try to keep it up to date.

+I hope I can bring it to a simple site level.
+I've opened things like GitHub discussion or issue asking for help.
+They can help.
+But let me point this out.
+I am a student, I am making a website for the first time.
+I'm not an expert.
+I move forward by learning and making mistakes.

+The current situation; localhost is installed.

-Completion Status; %1
+Completion Status; It hasn't started yet.

 Future Features;

--Member login.  -> %100
+-Member login.

--Watching JP-CN anime. -> %0
+-Watching JP-CN anime.

--Anime Status -> %0
+-Anime Status

--User Anime Status  -> %0

--Manga Read  -> %0

--User Anime Add Panel  -> %0

--Myanimelist or anilist extention  -> %0

--Member upload. -> %0
+-Member upload.

--Anime genre selection -> %0
+-Anime genre selection

--Social chat. -> %0
+-Social chat.

--News section. -> %0
+-News section.

--Small Forum. -> %0
+-Small Forum.

--Multiple fansub support -> %0
+-Multiple fansub support

--Fansub page and panel -> %0
+-Fansub page and panel

--Admin Panel and Login  -> %10
+-Admin Panel and Login